Letters of Evaluation for Pre-Dental

 Letters of Evaluation

 The Associated American Dental Schools Application Service (AADSAS) allows for up to four letters of evaluation to be electronically submitted.
-All dental school applicants should familiarize themselves with the types of letters of evaluation each dental school requires.
-Students should check the website of each school where they intend to apply.
+You should check the website of each school where you intend to apply for letter requirements.
 If there are strong preferences of types of letters, it will be indicated.
 If the school does not give any guidance about the letters they expect, the "model" typically followed by our successful applicants is two hard science professors, one general dentist and another “professional” reference.

 As of January 2016, the Pre-Health Advising Office will no longer serve as a repository/submission service for letters of evaluation to dental school.
 The absence of a "committee" or "pre-dent" letter will not adversely affect a student’s application.